 When you're in the mood for an easy watch, romantic comedies are ideal.
-But what if it's one of those days where you've been walking with a lump in your throat and just can't seem to let the tears out.
+But what if it's one of those days where you've been walking with a lump in your throat and just can't seem to let the tears out?
 You might be more in the mood for something truly moving and relatable (read: heartbreaking).
-On those occasions, you need something with a little more emotional depth, which is only something a profoundly sad romantic movie can deliver.
+On those occasions, you need something with a little more emotional depth, which is something a profoundly sad yet romantic movie can deliver.

 Here are our picks for the best sad romantic movies when you need a good cry.